-Securing Degrees in Three Years.
+Securing Degree in Three Years.

-Provided a student has completed matriculation; provided also that he has won standing of at least fifty per cent in Grade XII or equivalent examinations on at least four subjects of those listed below, he may be allowed to try to complete his degree in three years, but he will not be given credit for more than five of these subjects.
-The subjects are as follows:-
+Provided a student has completed matriculation; provided also that he has won standing of at least 50% in Grade XII or equivalent examinations on at least four subjects of those listed below, he may be allowed to try to complete his degree in three years, but he will not be given credit for more than five of these subjects.
+The subjects are as follows:- will be given for certificates obtained after a student has once been registered in the University.
+The certificates to which these provisions apply are the following: